openfga/openfga/README.md

 ## Playground

-The Playground lets you model, visualize, and test authorization setups.
+The Playground lets you m, visualize, and test authorization setups.
 By default, it’s available at: [http://localhost:3000/playground](http://localhost:3000/playground)

 > [!NOTE]